Balance & Dizziness

 Q. Do I need to see my family doctor first?

 A. Not necessarily, but it would be good to be seen by your family doctor first to rule out any cardiovascular or neurological problem that may be leading to your symptoms.
-Also, to be reimbursed through your insurance benefits you usually need a doctors referral.
+Also, to be reimbursed through your insurance benefits you may need a doctors referral.

 Book an Appointment Today